Khadzhi-Murat Yandiyev

-Khadzhi-Murat Yandiyev (Yandiev) was an Ingush insurgent fighter, who disappeared in February 2000 after being filmed in the company of a Russian Army general who ordered him to be taken away and shot.
+Khadzhi-Murat Yandiyev (Yandiev) was an Ingush insurgent fighter, who disappeared on February 2, 2000 after being filmed in the company of a Russian Army general who ordered him to be taken away and shot.
 To this date, his body has not been found.

 CNN footage

 Khadzhi-Murat Yandiyev was captured in a group of Chechen fighters sheltering in a hospital in the village of Alkhan-Kala, during the military siege of the Chechen capital Grozny.

 What appears to be the execution order was caught on camera in the television footage recorded by journalists from CNN who were travelling with Russian forces along with representatives of several Russian television stations.

 Yandiyev, dressed in a Soviet-model military camouflage uniform, can be seen in the footage standing injured while Russian soldiers are kicking him and other Chechens in their wounded legs.
 With television cameras rolling, a top Russian military official then aggressively interrogates Yandiyev before finally ordering his execution.
 Yandiyev and the Russian quickly get into an argument, and the officer eventually shouts: "Take him away, damn it, finish him off there, shit, - that's the whole order.
 Get him out of here, damn it.
 Come on, come on, come on, do it, take him away, finish him off, shoot him, damn it..."
 Yandiyev was then separated from the other prisoners and the soldiers led him away.
 He has not been seen since.

 The officer in the footage, then General Alexander Baranov, has not been charged with any misconduct, and served as the chief commander of the North Caucasus Military District from July 2004 to May 2008.
 He was also since promoted to the rank of Colonel General and awarded with a title of the Hero of the Russian Federation.